smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

    - Use the IBM i command DSPSYSVAL to find the name of the system startup program in the system value QSTRUPPGM.
 This program, or a user replacement for it, must include the LSAM command SMAGPL/STRSMASYS ENV(\<environment name\>), where the default value for the environment name can be (*DEFAULT).
    The ENV parameter of the STRSMASYS command must specify the name of the LSAM environment where the Restricted Mode job was (or could be) executed, if this is not the default LSAM environment.

-   - The existing source for the Control Language program used for system startup, unless it has been modified, can usually be retrieved using the IBM i command RTVCLSRC.
+   - The existing source for the Control Language program used for system startup, unless it has been modified, can often be retrieved using the IBM i command RTVCLSRC.

      - SMA suggests storing the retrieved source into the source file QGPL/QCLSRC, or a user-designated library can be used instead of QGPL, since the QGPL library gets replaced when the IBM i operating system is upgraded.
 Use the original program name for the retrieved source member.